-3170A - SUBSTANCE ABUSE
+4170A - SUBSTANCE ABUSE

-Any professional staff member whose physical characteristics, appearance, behavior, or breath odor suggest to a supervisor that s/he may be under the influence of alcohol shall be requested to take a breathalizer test at the local police station.
-The professional staff member shall be taken to the station by a supervisor.
+Any support staff member whose physical characteristics, appearance, behavior, or breath odor suggest to a supervisor that s/he may be under the influence of alcohol shall be requested to take a breathalizer test at the local police station.
+The support staff member shall be taken to the station by a supervisor.

-Should the professional staff member refuse to take such a test or should the results of the test be positive, s/he shall be disciplined for conduct unbecoming a professional staff member by the Superintendent who shall recommend to the Board of Education the imposition, if any, of further penalties.
+Should the support staff member refuse to take such a test or should the results of the test be positive, s/he shall be disciplined for conduct unbecoming a support staff member by the Superintendent who shall recommend to the Board the imposition, if any, of further penalties.

-Should a supervisor determine from the physical aspects, appearance, or behavior of a professional staff member that s/he might be under the influence of other drugs, said professional staff member shall be immediately taken to a local health facility for further diagnosis.
-Should the professional staff member refuse or be found to be under the influence of drugs, s/he shall be disciplined by the Superintendent for conduct unbecoming a professional staff member, and his/her case immediately referred to the Board for disposition.
+Should a supervisor determine from the physical aspects, appearance, or behavior of a support staff member that s/he might be under the influence of other drugs, said support staff member shall be immediately taken to a local health facility for further diagnosis.
+Should the support staff member refuse or be found to be under the influence of drugs, s/he shall be disciplined by the Superintendent for conduct unbecoming a support staff member, and his/her case immediately referred to the Board for disposition.

-3211 - WHISTLEBLOWER PROTECTION
+4211 - WHISTLEBLOWER PROTECTION